cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## About Us
-We serve the best coffee in town.
-Visit us for a cozy atmosphere and delicious beverages.
+We serve the best coffee in town, along with a variety of delicious pastries.

 ## Our Menu
 - Espresso